bdai6/my_website/content/courses/notes-on-hugo-academic/my-notes.md

 If a content file has front matter variables set between triple-minus `---` lines, then it is YAML formatted.
 Otherwise, a content file will have front matter variables set between triple-plus `+++` lines, indicating that it is TOML formatted.

+## Create content

+- create a new project: `hugo new  --kind project project/my-project-name`
+- create a new talk: `hugo new  --kind talk talk/my-talk-name`
+- create a post: `hugo new  --kind post post/my-article-name`
+- create a publication *manually*: `hugo new --kind publication publication/<my-publication>`

 ## Syntax highlight
 Somehow syntax highlighting with {{< hl >}}```yaml{{< /hl >}} doesn't work, {{< hl >}}```json{{< /hl >}} works instead.